mozilla/www.ccadb.org/policy.md

 ### 5.2 Auditor Qualifications ###

 CAs must submit a summary of the Audit Team's qualifications and experience as outlined below with respect to the audit.
-The information can also be provided as part of the audit result documentation, like the [ETSI Audit Attestation Letter (AAL)](https://www.acab-c.com/downloads/), or as a supplement to the WebTrust Assurance Report.
+The information can also be provided as part of the audit result documentation, like the [ETSI AAL](https://www.acab-c.com/downloads/), or as a supplement to the WebTrust Assurance Report.

 * Date that the audit report was signed,
 * Full name of the CA that was audited,
-* Name and address of the audit firm or Conformity Assessment Body (CAB),
+* Name and address of the audit firm or CAB,
 * Audit Criteria, e.g. ETSI / WebTrust,
 * Name of Lead Auditor (except where prohibited by law, otherwise, we ask that you not provide any personally identifiable information),
 * For the Audit Team and the Audit Quality Reviewer, qualification information such as: